 - Social media analytics not easy for companies to embrace, survey says

 - Social media strategies force enterprise architecture changes

 This article can also be found in the Premium Editorial Download "Business Information: Today's customer service starts with mobile, social consciousness."

 Download it now to read this article plus other related content.

 Businesses that use social media can reap the benefits of real-time communication among employees and with customers.
 Sites like Facebook and Twitter let companies deliver news about products and services to customers quickly, drive more traffic to their websites, streamline sales processes -- and, ultimately, build loyalty.
 But this bonanza isn't guaranteed; a framework must be built to house social media along with IT systems, software and business processes.
-Going social means revamping a company's
+Going social means revamping a company's enterprise architecture.

 Think of enterprise architecture as a blueprint of all the parts of a company: It aligns process, data and technology components to meet an organization's current and future objectives.
 Now think of social media as a child drawing all over that blueprint.

 "Most enterprise architectures depict a fairly predictable workflow," said Tom Nolle, president of CIMI, an IT consultancy.
 "Social media can be disruptive where the applications have been designed to depend on very linear process flows."

 Simply put, social media communication is hardly linear.
 A company doesn't post a message on Twitter, for example, and expect to get a response from a certain person at a certain time.
 Instead, that message goes out to a community, and people respond willy-nilly and pass it around.
 Some control over this message flow is possible, but not the kind that has been typical in business communications or mapped out in an architecture.

 For companies to be competitive now, though, there needs to be a marriage of social media and enterprise architecture.
 Customers don't just want real-time interactive communication; they expect it.